samlfair/vowel-site/docs/pages.md

 - `description`: Page description
 - `date`: Date published
 - `breadcrumb`: Short identifier for the page
+- `toc`: Optionally display a table of contents

 Vowel will attempt to impute the type of each frontmatter property.
 Imputed types include: